-Once an order is received on your store, and Jumia verifies that you have the product, then you would immediately be notified by Jumia to deliver the product ordered to the nearest Jumia warehouse where it would then be shipped to your buyer.
+Once an order is received in your store, and Jumia verifies that you have the product, then you would immediately be notified by Jumia to deliver the product ordered to the nearest Jumia warehouse where it would then be shipped to your buyer.

 You are expected to package and deliver your goods to the Jumia warehouse within a stipulated time.
-In most cases, 24hours of receiving the order notification.
+In most cases, 24 hours of receiving the order notification.